 Can parents have access to their son or daughter's grades or other information online?

-Students: Click here for instructions on how to set up Proxy Access for your parents (PDF).
+Students: Review the Banner Proxy Access-Student Instructions on how to set up Proxy Access for your parents.

 Where can I get more information about Degree Works?

 Where can I find information about Wheaton College enrollment statistics?